statsig-io/docs/docs/product-analytics/funnels.md

 # Interpreting your User Funnel

-## Conversion rate vs. Number o Conversions
+## Conversion rate vs. Number of Conversions

 At the top right of the funnel chart, you’ll see the Conversion Rate vs. Conversions selector.
 This selector allows you to switch between viewing the y-axis of your funnel as a conversion rate or the number of conversions.
 This feature is particularly powerful when used in conjunction with a group by.
 Toggling between conversion rate and number of conversions, you can see both the relative and absolute scales in conversions across different user groups.